OctopusDeploy/docs/docs/installation/installing-octopus/sql-server-database-requirements.md

 If you are using a hosted database service you will need to [create your own database](#create-your-own) and provide Octopus with the connection details.
 :::

-### Let the Octopus setup wizard create the database
+### Let the Octopus Setup Wizard Create the Database

 1. Start the Octopus Server setup wizard
     - The user running the wizard must have the privileges on your SQL Server to create databases and grant permissions